StarManTheGamer/poly-newdocs/docs/objects/scripting/BaseScript.md

 # BaseScript

 {{ ambiguousMultiple([["Script", "which runs your Lua scripts on the server."],["LocalScript", "which runs your Lua scripts on the client."],["ModuleScript", "which contains data accessible by any script."]]) }}

+BaseScript is the base class of all script classes.

 {{ abstract() }}